ssbc/handbook.scuttlebutt.nz/concepts/link.md

 # Link

+> what I recall is @substack suggested "cypherlink" as the term for a hash used as a link (also called a merkle link in ipfs) which I liked because it sounded like a riff on "hyperlink" and "cypherpunk".
+After that, "cypherspace" was pretty obvious.
+>
+> I was staying with @substack and @johnny at the time.
+The design I had planned was [cyphernet](https://gist.github.com/dominictarr/5990143) but switched to the secure-scuttlebutt design because it was simpler and had more predictable replication performance.

+- %mMd+625YFJXxmtDDghUBiVR4jUIqHT+ynlFakBHSWlQ=.sha256

 Messages can reference three types of Secure Scuttlebutt entities: messages, feeds, and blobs (i.e. files).
 Messages and blobs are referred to by their hashes, but a feed is referred to by its signing public key.

 To indicate the type of ID, a "sigil" is prepended to the string.
 They are: